Bjonne696/Semster-Project-2/README.md

 Login and Registration Forms: Users can log in or register a new account.
 New Listing Form: Presumably for users to add new items for auction.
 Dynamic Alerts: Alert messages for success or error feedback, probably related to user actions.
-Responsive Design: Given the use of Bootstrap and certain CSS stylings, the website is likely responsive and mobile-friendly.
+Responsive Design: Use of Bootstrap and certain CSS stylings, the website is likely responsive and mobile-friendly.
 Setup and Installation
 To get the project running locally: